bevyengine/bevy/CODE_OF_CONDUCT.md

 4. Spam bots will be banned on sight.
    1. If this was done in error (or if your account was hacked), message the maintainers to reverse the ban.

-Maintainers are held to a higher standard than other community members.
-If a maintainer creates an inappropriate situation, they should expect less leeway than others.
 If you feel disciplinary action was unwarranted, please make a dedicated thread in #community on Discord to discuss it, or message the moderation team in private.